thatcherfreeman/utility-dctls/README.md

 ```

+## Output Blanking DCTL
+Draws black bars on the top/bottom or left/right sides of the frame to mask out all but a specified aspect ratio

+### DCTL Parameters
+**Aspect Ratio** The aspect ratio you want to keep after pillar/letter boxing.

 ## Multiplication Function DCTL
 Multiplies each channel by a value.
 The channels are computed by $\text{Red}_{\text{out}} = \text{Red}_{\text{in}} * \text{Global Gain} + \text{Red Gain}$ and likewise for the other two channels.